-The history of this over-the-top holiday goes all the way back to the pagans (of course), but today it's a necessary precursor to the Christian practice of Lent.
+The history of this over-the-top holiday goes all the way back to the pagans, but today it's a necessary precursor to the Christian practice of Lent.
 Mardi Gras, French for "Fat Tuesday," is the last hurrah for Christians before they swear off something they love for the 40 days leading up to Easter.

-So how did "beads for boobs" become considered a mainstay of parade-going behavior, and just why do women flash at Mardi Gras?
-The trend is much more recent than you might think, and not as big a part of the celebrations as the media would like you to believe.
+So how did "beads for boobs" become considered a mainstay of parade-going behavior, and why do women flash at Mardi Gras?
+The trend is much more recent than you may think, and a big part of the celebrations.

 In Southwest Louisiana, "krewe" is the group designation given to groups of revelers who host balls and floats during Mardi Gras in New Orleans.
 Each krewe has its own signature style and flair – and each gives out exciting swag during the parades.

-When the tradition of krewe members giving out throws started sort of depends on who you ask.
+Exactly when the tradition of krewe members giving out throws began is unclear.
 Some say it goes back to the late 1800s; others maintain it started in the 1920s.
 The throws can be anything from beads to plastic coins with krewe names stamped on them, to stuffed animals and hand-painted coconuts.
-However, beads have long been the favorite; according to Mardi Gras Imports owner Fred Berger: "Beads always have been and continue to be the most popular items."
-Today, they make up a huge part of the multi-million dollar throw industry.
+However, beads have long been the favorite.

 An 1889 issue of the New Orleans Times-Democrat newspaper provides a titillating — albeit unclear — window into the lascivious behavior of female revelers that had begun cropping up at Mardi Gras at the turn of the century.
 The newspaper expresses disapproval regarding the "degree of immodesty exhibited by nearly all female masqueraders seen on the streets.”
 Were these women baring their wares for beads?
 One can't be sure, but it seems they were undoubtedly women behaving badly — at least by the standards of the time.